NaimAyat/UCLA_CS131/Lecture2.md

         * Ex.
 APL accepts non-standard keyboard characters to represent useful mathematical functions.
         * It may be difficult to write concise code that is also readable.
       * Redundancy
+        * Ex.
+Closing parentheses in mathematical expressions are redundant, but useful for readability and error detection.
+      * Ambiguity
+        * Ex.
+Does `a-b-c` mean `(a-b)-c` or `a-(b-c)'
+          * Note that addition is associative in mathematics, but not in programming.
+Ex.
+Floating point addition rounds numbers, so order of addition can affect result.
+## Tokens